HitkoDev/breeze/readme.txt

 You can get your questions answered on the WordPress support forums.
 If you are a Cloudways customer, please feel free to start a discussion at <a href="https://community.cloudways.com/">Cloudways Community Forum</a>.

+= How can I test and verify the results (mentioned on the page)? =

+You will be able to see the impact of the Breeze Cache Plugin almost immediately.
+We also recommend using the following tools for generating metrics:
+<a href="https://developers.google.com/speed/pagespeed/" target="_blank">Google Page Speed</a>
+<a href="https://www.webpagetest.org/test" target="_blank">WebPagetest</a>
+<a href="https://tools.pingdom.com/" target="_blank">Pingdom</a>

+= Does Breeze plugin work with Visual Builder(insert link)? =

+Yes, Breeze Plugin is compatible with Visual Builder.

+= What popular CDN are supported by Breze Plugin? =

+Breeze supports the following three popular CDNs:
+<a href="https://support.cloudways.com/how-to-use-breeze-with-maxcdn/" target="_blank">MaxCDN</a>
+<a href="https://support.cloudways.com/how-to-use-breeze-with-keycdn/" target="_blank">KeyCDN</a>
+<a href="https://support.cloudways.com/how-to-use-breeze-with-amazon-cloudfront/" target="_blank">Amazon Cloudfront</a>

+= Does Breeze support Push CDN? =

+No, Breeze does not support Push CDN.
+However, you could use Breeze with Push CDNs using third party plugins.

+= Does Breeze Work With CloudFlare? =

+Yes.
+The process of setting up CloudFlare with Breeze is easy.
+Check out the following <a href="https://support.cloudways.com/can-i-use-cloudflare-cdn/" target="_blank">KnowledgeBase article</a> for details.

+= How Breeze cache uses Gzip? =

+Using Gzip, Breeze compresses the request files, further reducing the size of the download files and speeding up the user experience.

 == Changelog ==

+= 1.0.6 =
+* Fix: All Multisite are now handled globally with settings being handled at network level

 = 1.0.5 =
 * Fix: Issue with JS minification